ishanpranav/advent-of-code-2023/README.md

 - Final solutions must be implemented in the C programming language following the C99 standard
 - All solutions must be standalone files with no user-defined headers and no external dependencies beyond the C standard library (`libc`) and the C mathematics library (`libm`).
 The first and second problems for a given day must be implemented separately.
-- Dynamic memory allocation is prohibited (i.e., no calls to `malloc`, `calloc`, `realloc`, `aligned_alloc`, or `free`)
+- Dynamic memory allocation is prohibited (i.e., no calls to `malloc`, `calloc`, `realloc`, `aligned_alloc`, or `free`).
+- Bounds checking is not required for data structures whose capacity is defined by a macro.
-- All data structures defined must be documented.
-The first and second problems for a given day may share the same data structures and algorithms, but the second problem may only add to (and never remove from) the public API of the first.
+- The first and second problems for a given day may share the same data structures and algorithms, but the second problem may only add to (and never remove from) the public API of the first.
 - When calling a function from the C standard library, the return value must always be checked, except for the return values from the following functions:
   - `printf`
 - Only the `main` entry point can do the following: